Harmonagon/Harmonagon/README.md

 The Harmonagon is unique as a music education tool because the free app can be used with any instrument and lacks any genre bias.
 The Harmonagon can be used by anyone, regardless of instrument, music style preference or ability.
 Watch the Using the Harmonagon for a detailed overview and demonstration of the current app.

-If you are a musician or programmer interested in contributing to the Harmonagon, please email mitch@harmonagon.com.
+If you are a musician or programmer interested in contributing to the Harmonagon, please email the [project maintainier](mailto:mitch@harmonagon.com).

 ### Planned Updates